-The MM2H programme now has 4 tiers — Silver, Gold, Platinum, and SEZ — with no minimum income requirement and no liquid asset proof needed.
+The MM2H programme has 4 tiers — Silver, Gold, Platinum, and SEZ — with no minimum income requirement and no liquid asset proof needed by MOTAC.
 Just a fixed deposit and a residential property purchase.

 Ask Henry about MM2HMalaysia My Second Home (MM2H) is a renewable Social Visit Pass (multiple-entry visa) administered by MOTAC.
 It lets eligible foreigners reside in Malaysia long-term without giving up their home citizenship.

-All tiers require a fixed deposit in a Malaysian bank and a residential property purchase within 90 days of approval.
+All tiers require a fixed deposit in a Malaysian bank and a residential property purchase.
+Fixed deposit amounts are denominated in US Dollars, property minimums in Malaysian Ringgit.

 Any residential property qualifies — landed, condo, freehold or leasehold.
 Commercial units and shophouses are not eligible.
-You must hold the property for at least 10 years (you may sell earlier only if upgrading to a higher-value property).
+The SPA must be submitted to MOTAC within 12 months of visa endorsement, and the property must be held for at least 10 years (you may sell earlier only if upgrading to a higher-value qualifying property).

 Must be placed in a Malaysian bank within 90 days of approval.
 From the second year onward, up to 50% may be withdrawn for approved expenses: property purchase (SPA required), children's education, or medical expenses.